rlSimonLi/CMWP/readme.md

 docker-compose up
 ```

-`scripts` directory includes some scripts that helps you with MW extension installation and ElasticSearch indexing.
+`scripts` directory includes some scripts that helps you with MW extension installation and Elasticsearch indexing.

 ## Things to note